 Initial consultation period

-The ERA has published a paper providing an overview of the inquiry and consultation process, two consultation papers and a preliminary list of business licenses that are within the scope of the inquiry.
+In February 2018, the ERA published a paper providing an overview of the inquiry and consultation process, two consultation papers and a preliminary list of business licenses that are within the scope of the inquiry.

 At that time, we also enabled stakeholders to provide responses to questions via an online platform.

 Public submissions received in response to the consultation papers and via the online questionnaire are available on our website.